pretix/pretix-docs/docs/trust/security/pci-dss.md

 All credit card inputs must be served directly by a PCI-certified payment provider through an iframe or redirect.
 If you want to implement a payment provider plugin with an HTML form within pretix collecting credit card information, then you need to comply with the requirements of the SAQ A-EP questionnaire.

-The most recent version of the SAQ A also includes the following requirement:
+Version 4.0.1 of the SAQ A also includes the following requirement:

 > The merchant has confirmed that their site is not susceptible to attacks from scripts that could affect the merchant's e-commerce system(s).